Alframtor/alframtor.github.io/src/content/blog/RNA-seq.md

 ##### 3. Exploratory analysis

 A **Principal Component Analysis (PCA)** was performed on the transformed data.
 The PCA revealed:
-- A clear separation among cohorts: Healthy, Bacterial, and COVID-19.
+- A clear separation among cohorts: *Healthy*, *Bacterial*, and *COVID-19* (top left image).
-- A strong correlation between cohort and race, where Bacterial individuals were predominantly African American, and the other groups were mostly white.
+- A strong correlation between cohort and race, where *Bacterial* individuals were predominantly African American, and the other groups were mostly white (top right image).
-- Significant differences in age distribution among cohorts, with Bacterial individuals being the oldest, followed by Healthy and COVID-19.
+- Significant differences in age distribution among cohorts, with *Bacterial* individuals being the oldest, followed by *Healthy* and *COVID-19* (bottom left and right images).
 - Absence of a batch effect.
 - Absence of relevant outliers.